 How to keep websites secure

-Up-to-date software: Keep you website server software fully updated and patched
+- Up-to-date software: Keep your website server software fully updated and patched

-Encryption: Use secure connection for anything users do on your website, especially if involved in transactions.
+- Encryption: Use a secure connection for anything users do on your website, especially if involved in transactions.

-The above are just a few tips in securing your website.
+The above are just a few tips for securing your website.
 It explains threats to websites and their capabilities in brief.
-I am providing link to a Symantec Flash e-book that will help you further understand the issue.

 Now read: How to secure a WordPress site.